 Adjusting to your new life with your newborn is what you should be focusing on, not what your nether regions feel like.
 So go ahead and put together your postpartum care kit ahead of time so you can get back to being excited about your baby.

 Are you putting together a postpartum care kit?
 What items are you adding?
-Leave me a comment below.
+Leave me a comment below or join the conversation in our Facebook group.